Resources and Support

 The CDC provides personalized and comprehensive career-related services to help you through your college years and beyond with career counseling, job listings, and internship opportunities.

-The Office of International Programs and Services helps international students from the time they arrive in the U.S. through the completion of their studies.
+The Office for Global Education helps international students from the time they arrive in the U.S. through the completion of their studies.
 The office provides guidance on issues such as immigration, cultural adjustment, and student employment options.

 This primarily peer- and group-based tutoring facility is committed to academic success.
 We offer a system of support that ranges from course-specific tutoring to broad instruction in writing and study skills.